BAJAJ BROKING

 Where:

-• Coupon Payment is the periodic interest payment made to the bondholder.
+• Coupon Payment = the regular interest received

-• t is the time period of each coupon payment.
+• t = the period of each payment

 Coupon Bond Valuation